 The University of Wisconsin study isn’t the only study that’s revealed people’s tendency to lie in their profiles.
 A recent study examined the online dating profiles of over 1,000 online dating profiles.
 53% of profiles from United States participants admitted to lying on their online dating profile.
 Women were more likely to lie than men, and most of the lies centered around physical appearance.
 20% of women posted older pictures of themselves.
 But men also admitted to lying on their profiles.
 Their dishonesty tended to center around subjects like their finances and job position.
 More than 40% of the men interviewed admitted to lying about their finances.

-Since a majority of people dating online lie on their profile, should you stretch the truth a little, too?
+Since a majority of people dating online lie on their dating profile, should you stretch the truth a little, too?
+Absolutely not.
+In fact, lying on your online profile is one of the most common online dating mistakes people make (that and not uploading a profile photo).
 Although it’s tempting to tell little white lies, here are three ways that lying on your online dating profile sabotages your dating and love life:

 1. Lying discourages vulnerability in your relationship

 When you’re creating your online dating profile, it can be tempting to lie about the aspects of your life where you’re the most vulnerable.
 For many people, they assume an online identity that represents more of who they want to be rather than who they actually are.

 If you’re self-conscious about your height and think that your height keeps people from messaging you, it’s tempting to make yourself a little shorter online.
 Not only will your date quickly find out about your white lie, but lies are an awful base to build a future relationship on.
 If you’ve convinced yourself that small lies about your appearance are okay, it won’t be too much of a stress to lie about your emotions and personality, too.